Skip to main content

 • Inheritance Tax (IHT)

 Payable on the value of assets owned at the time of death, with gifts made in the previous seven years included in any calculation.
-Where gifts are made into a trust and this exceeds the IHT nil rate band (above which IHT becomes payable) this may trigger an immediate and subsequent IHT liability.
+Where gifts are made into a trust, and this exceeds the IHT nil rate band (above which IHT becomes payable), this may trigger an immediate and subsequent IHT liability.

-Where the child is the legal owner, they are likely to benefit from first time buyer’s relief on stamp duty and be able to claim rent-a-room relief against any rental income.
+Where the child is the legal owner, they are likely to benefit from first-time buyer’s relief on stamp duty and be able to claim rent-a-room relief against any rental income.
 Any income tax on rental income would be their liability.
-There may be an IHT tax advantage for the parent, if they survive the gift by seven years, taking the gift out of the equation for inheritance tax purposes.
+There may be an IHT tax advantage for the parent if they survive the gift by seven years, taking the gift out of the equation for inheritance tax purposes.
 The downside for a parent is having no legal control over what happens with the property, and the asset may be vulnerable if any claim were made as a result of the child’s debt or relationships.
-Some lenders have a student-specific mortgage product which enables students to buy property in their own names and for parents to simply act as guarantor for the loan.
+Some lenders have a student-specific mortgage product which enables students to buy property in their own names and for parents to simply act as guarantors for the loan.

 Note: This article is not legal advice; it provides information of general interest about current legal issues.